dotnet/core/ISSUE_TEMPLATES/epic.md

+---
+name: Epic
+about: Use this template for creating epics
+labels: Epic
+---

 <!--This is  a template - feel free to delete any and all of it and replace as appropriate-->

 ### Summary